Candidate Data Privacy Notice

 You can use the following channels to exercise your rights or request more information about your rights

-How Do We Safeguard your Personal Data We Have Collected from You?
+How Do We Safeguard your Personal Data?

 We implement and maintain appropriate technical, organizational, and physical security measures to protect your Personal Data and these security measures are in line with industry best practices.